Unique equilibrium states for Bonatti-Viana diffeomorphisms: The geometric potential has the Bowen property on

 \subsection{Acknowledgments}

-We would like to thank Keith Burns, Martin Sambarino and Amie Wilkinson for helpful conversations.
-We also acknowledge the hospitality of the American Institute of Mathematics, where some of this work was completed as part of a SQuaRE.
+We would like to thank Keith Burns, Martin Sambarino, Tianyu Wang, Amie Wilkinson, and the anonymous referees for numerous helpful comments.
+We also thank the American Institute of Mathematics, where some of this work was completed as part of a SQuaRE.